 At dawns and dusks we will go after wild European Bison, trying to get you close to these magnificent animals.

 There are over 500 Bison living in the wild here and we have probably the best local knowledge on where to find them.
 We will transfer in our minibus through the forest and go for a few short walks and visit a number of different lookout sites in a more safari style.
 We may see individual old bulls, small herds of younger animals or large mixed herds of cows with calves.
-We have seen wild Bison on all our previous trips so far and have had some really close encounters, especially in the autumn and winter.
+We have seen wild Bison on all our previous trips so far and have had some really close encounters, especially early spring and in autumn.

 At middays, we will take you further into the wild.
 You will see some of our favourite trails that wind through a variety of different habitats deep in the centre of the Białowieża Forest.
 Species seen on such walks include some of the rare woodpeckers, birds of prey or mammals such as Bison, Red Deer or even Wolves and Lynx.